Tom DeLay: Domestic policy

-DeLay was rated a 2.77 out of 100 by Progressive Punch, a leftist affiliation, for his votes regarding corporate subsidies, government checks on corporate power, human rights and civil liberties, labor rights and environmental policy.

 On economic policy, DeLay was rated 95 out of 100 by Americans for Tax Reform, a conservative anti-tax group, and 95 to 100 by the United States Chamber of Commerce, a pro-business lobby.
 He received the lowest possible score of 0% from the AFL–CIO, the nation's largest organization of labor unions.

 On environmental policy, he earned ratings of zero from the Sierra Club and League of Conservation Voters.
 He has been a fervent critic of the United States Environmental Protection Agency, which he has called the "Gestapo of government".

 In the politics of guns, DeLay firmly came down on the side of gun owners rights, loosening gun control laws and opposing stricter controls.
-He received a grade of "A+" from the National Rifle Association (NRA), the nation's largest pro-gun rights lobby.
+He received a grade of "A+" from the National Rifle Association of America (NRA), the nation's largest pro-gun rights lobby.

 The American Civil Liberties Union measured that his voting history aligned with their civil liberties platform 0% of the time.

 On the issue of immigration, DeLay received the highest possible score of 100% from the Federation for American Immigration Reform (FAIR), an organization that seeks to restrict immigration.

-On the issue of abortion, DeLay is anti-abortion.
+DeLay opposed abortion rights.
 In 2005, he voted 100% in line with the views of the National Right to Life Committee and 0% with the National Abortion Reproductive Rights Action League.

-In the 1990s, in keeping with his opposition to environmental regulation, DeLay criticized proposals to phase out the use of chlorofluorocarbons (CFCs), which lead to the depletion of the ozone layer.
-In 1995, DeLay introduced a bill to revoke the CFC ban and to repeal provisions of the Clean Air Act dealing with stratospheric ozone, arguing that the science underlying the ban was debatable.

 DeLay opposes the teaching of evolution.
 After the Columbine High School massacre in 1999, he entered into the Congressional Record a statement saying that shootings happened in part "because our school systems teach our children that they are nothing but glorified apes who have evolutionized [sic] out of some primordial soup of mud."